 There is no way for you to miss Silk Street Pearl Market if you come to Beijing.
 It is the most well known Chinese international tourism and shopping market, in terms of tourism in Beijing, perhaps as famous as the Great Wall and Forbidden City.
-Note this place has a few aliases including Silk Market or Silk Street Market, but they are all the same thing.
+Note this place has a few aliases including Silk Market, Silk Street Market or Xiushui Market, but they are all the same thing.

 As the earliest free market and most famous business brand, Silk Street has more than 30 years history.
-There are nearly 2,000 stalls spread over the six floors selling goods such as: silk, pearls, porcelain, tea, handicrafts, jewelry and of course, clothes.
+There are nearly 2,000 stalls spread over the six floors selling goods such as silk, pearls, porcelain, tea, handicrafts, jewelry, toys, curios, traditional crafts, and of course, clothes.

 Ruifuixiang Silk, Wuyutai Teashop, Tongrentang, Qianxiangyi Silk, Sheng Xifu Headwear and others togethering 19 old and famous shops settled in, making Silk Street the most traditional culture featured market.